-This is a large and varied exhibition, with 36 framed paintings, predominantly landscapes, but also with a few still lives and abstracts, The landscapes are of favourite places, especially of the Lake District, which I first visited on a school trip at the age of 16 and have been revisiting as often as possible ever since.
+Voyages of Discovery.
+Landscapes and still life in soft pastel and/or watercolour, viewed with an abstracting eye.
+Light, form, colour.
+This is a large and varied exhibition, with about 30 framed paintings, predominantly landscapes, but also with a few still lives and abstracts, The landscapes are of favourite places, especially of the Lake District, which I first visited on a school trip at the age of 16 and have been revisiting as often as possible ever since.
 There is also a smaller group of paintings made on Exmoor, another wild space.
-The landscapes around Castelnau de Montmiral, a small bastide town in Southwest France, are very different.
-They are important to me because of my sessions at the Painting School of Montmiral which, quite apart from the teaching, was poised above a panorama of beautiful, extremely paintable countryside extending in all directions.
-Closer to home, there are some very local landscapes, set within the city boundary – river, canal and park.
-The abstracts in the exhibition are all investigations of the interaction between colours, one with another, but then, so are all the paintings, really.
-And, after this very different year, the exhibition will have a new feature.
-I have been attending classes given by Steve Empson for many years and this year, when classes were forced to go on-line, Steve responded by issuing a series of weekly challenges to his students.
-The challenges were often very thought-provoking in themselves and, of course, we had to respond within a time limit.
-I really enjoyed this and a wall in the exhibition will display eight of the resulting ‘rapid’ paintings, mounted but not framed.
-I am hoping that visitors will enjoy looking at them as much as I enjoyed making them.
-They are my rapid paintings.
+Very different, the landscapes around Castelnau de Montmiral, a small bastide town in Southwest France arise from my sessions at the Painting School of Montmiral which, quite apart from the teaching, was poised above a panorama of beautiful, extremely paintable countryside extending in all directions.
+Closer to home, there are some local landscapes, set within the Oxford city boundary – river, canal, park, buildings.
+The abstracts in the exhibition are all investigations of the relationships between colours and shapes, one with another, as are all the paintings, really.
 And now, to conclude, rather than writing any further about myself, here are some comments written in my Visitors' Book over the years.
 Obviously, these are selected but are generally representative of the whole.
-To find out whether they are true, please come and have a look! . . . .-'Excellent, Jean.
+To find out whether they are true, you have to come and have a look! . . . .-'Excellent, Jean.
 Your landscapes do seem to capture the moment and savour it',. . . .
 'Very, very good',. . . .
 'Lovely exhibition.
 So many we'd like to take home',. . . .
 'Wonderful interplay of colours and textures', . . . .
 'Beautiful, inspiring work', . . . .
 'Vastly impressed by the texture and depth', . . .
 'I want to write volumes about the delights', . . . .'Fantastic.
-Love the colours and the atmosphere'. . . .
+Love the colours and the atmosphere . . .
 'Lovely.
 My favourite exhibition', . . .
 'Lovely use of vibrant colours and great depth', . . . .
 'Beautiful and serene', . . . .
 'Stunning', . . ..
 'Loved the ones of the Lake District', . . .
-'Wonderful abstractions and landscapes you could walk in to'. . . .
+'Wonderful abstractions and landscapes you could walk into'. . . .
 'Can't believe you only started to paint when you retired' . . . .
 'Loved the variety and such a good setting for viewing' . . . .
-Officially the exhibition is only open for the middle week of the festival (8th – 16th May) but it should also be possible to arrange a visit at other times if this would be easier.
-Why don't you come and have a browse around?
-Please telephone 01865 559819 if you have any queries.
+Why don't you come and have a look for yourselves?